 The post-primary education sector comprises secondary, ETB schools and community colleges.
 Secondary schools are privately owned and managed.
 ETB schools are state-established and administered by Education and Training Boards (ETBs), while community colleges are managed by Boards of Management of differing compositions.

 The NPCPP represents parents and guardians from the Catholic Secondary Schools Parents Associations (CSSPA), the National Association of Compass – Co-operation of Minority Religion and Protestant Parent Associations (Post Primary), Education and Training Boards Schools National Parents’ Association (ETBsNPA) and Parents Association Of Community & Comprehensive Schools (PACCS).

-The Catholic Secondary Schools Parents Associations (CSSPA, formerly FCSSPA) is the representative body for Parents/guardians with children in Catholic Voluntary Secondary schools in Ireland.
-The CSSPA promotes the interests of parents/guardians and their children in the Catholic Voluntary Secondary School sector at local, regional and national level.
-It comprises of local school parents’ councils, regional councils and a national executive.
+The Catholic Secondary Schools Parents Associations (CSSPA, formerly FCSSPA) is the representative body for parents and guardians with young people in Catholic Voluntary Secondary schools in Ireland.
+The CSSPA promotes the interests of parents and guardians and their young people in the Catholic Voluntary Secondary School sector at local, regional and national level.
+It comprises of local school parents’ councils, regional councils and a National Executive.